 Stay positive regardless of the circumstances.
-Never refer to a major problem with management and never speak ill of supervisors, co-workers or the organization.
+Never refer to a major problem with management and never speak ill of supervisors, co-workers, or the organisation.
 If you do, you will be the one looking bad.
-Keep smiling and talk about leaving for a positive reason such as an opportunity, a chance to do something special or other forward-looking reasons.
+Keep smiling and talk about leaving for a positive reason such as an opportunity, a chance to do something special, or other forward-looking reasons.

 3. What experience do you have in this field?

 Speak about specifics that relate to the position you are applying for.
 If you do not have specific experience, get as close as you can.

 You should always answer yes and briefly explain why.
 A good explanation is that you have set goals, and you have met some and are on track to achieve the others.

 Be prepared with a quote or two from co-workers.
 Either a specific statement or a paraphrase will work; for example, "Jill Clark, a co-worker at Smith Company, always said I was the hardest worker she had ever known."
 It is as powerful as Jill having said it at the interview herself

 6. What do you know about this organisation?

 This question is one reason to do some research on the organisation before the interview.
 Find out where they have been and where they are going.
 What are the current issues and who are the major players?